cyberterr0rist/astro/README.md

 (ily nell)

-(One more note idrfc if you keep clowning comet is very underrated and it's good but the requests are slow so I decided to do the job for Nell also Nell just simply fork it change logo and do whatever the fuck you want with it idrfc it's yours from the start I just pushed my updates and changed logo fucking faggot I also love you Nell)
+(One more note idrfc if you clown me for "skidding" comet, comet is very underrated and it's good but the requests are slow so I decided to do the job for Nell also Nell just simply fork it change logo and do whatever the fuck you want with it idrfc it's yours from the start I just pushed my updates and changed logo fucking faggot I also love you Nell)
 # Why did you skid it?
 cause nell hurts me deep inside that he uses external libraries